MintKnight/near-mintknight-api-integration/README.md

 # Build account abstraction and recovery system for NEAR wallets

-When creating a wallet, we encrypt the key with 'Shamir Secret Sharing' in 3 portions.
+When someone creates a new wallet, Mintknight encrypt the private key with 'Shamir Secret Sharing' in 3 portions.
 To recover the private key we only need 2 portions.

-A portion of the key (skey1) is returned in the wallet creation request.
-This has to be kept by the client.
+A portion of the this private key (skey1) is returned in the same wallet creation request.
+It has to be kept by the client.
 And the other portions (skey and skey2) are kept by Mintknight.

 How encryption works: